brannondorsey/apibuilder/README.md

 - `API::set_defualt_output_number($default_output)` sets the number of JSON result objects each API request will output if no 'limit' parameter is included in the request.
 - `API::set_max_output_number(int $max_output)` sets the max number of JSON result objects allowed per request.
 - `API::set_pretty_print($boolean)` sets the default JSON output as human readable formatted
 - `API::set_searchable($columns)` enables the [API 'search' parameter](#search-parameter) and specifies which columns can be searched.
 Again the `$columns` parameter is a comma-delimited list of column names that correspond to the column names in your database.
+Only Text columns that have been FULLTEXT indexed may be included in the columns list.
 - **`API::set_default_search_order($column)`** sets the default columns for the API to order API 'search' parameter results by if the MySQL FULLTEXT Match()…Against()… statement is executed in boolean mode (required __only__ if `API::set_searchable()` has enabled columns to be searched).
 - `API::set_exclude_allowed($boolean)` enables the [API 'exclude' parameter].
 This method's parameter can only be `TRUE` if your database's table includes an 'id' column (or whatever unique column name is included as this method's optional parameter).
 - `API::set_key_required($boolean)` makes your API require a unique key for each request.
 For more information on limiting and tracking API users visit the [Protecting your API](#protecting-your-api) section of this documentation.